computoms/graph-ssg/content/Storing Information on a Computer.md

 		]
 }

-Storing information on a computer
+# Storing information on a computer

-Computer programs need to store and get access to information on computer memories.
-Below is an explanation of the process that take place when storing different data.
+Computer programs need to store and get access information on computer memories.
+But how exactly does that happen?
+What are the mechanisms behind data storing in a computer?

+## Storing Characters

-Storing Characters: How to store characters into the memory?
+How do we store texts, sentences and characters into the memory?

-Storing Numbers: How to store numbers into the memory?
+## Storing Numbers

+How do we store numbers?

+## Computer Memories

+What is a computer memory?
+From what is it made?
+How does it work?